Tatianaharvey/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Create a tic tac toe game to practice scopes, factory functions, and module patterns.
+Goal of this project is to create a tic tac toe game to practice scopes, factory functions, and module patterns.